Output Service Recommendations

 The Output Console offers complete control and oversight over your printing and document environment.
 This unified interface offers the ability to view printers, filter and sort print jobs, track processed jobs, redirect failed print jobs, and cancel or reprint past jobs.
 With robust reporting capabilities, you gain enhanced insights into queue statuses and printer performance, ensuring efficient, transparent print operations.
 Reduce downtime by quickly identifying and troubleshooting issues to protect your critical business processes.

-Vasion Output is easy to implement.
+PrinterLogic Output is easy to implement.
 Tools like Network Scanner, the Data Manager, and Quick Config tool help you migrate queues and apply settings in bulk.
 You can also configure zones to route jobs by region and use the Output Console for real-time monitoring, job health, and automatic redirection.

-The API Print Service runs on the Vasion Output Service on a Windows or Debian Linux server either on-premise or in your cloud instance.
+The API Print Service runs on the PrinterLogic Output Service on a Windows or Debian Linux server either on-premise or in your cloud instance.
 This allows the API Print Service to reach your source application and printers unless Off-Network Print is utilized.
 This back-end configuration is flexible to your environment’s requirements to function seamlessly with your existing systems and processes.